keygen-sh/keygen-go/.notes/design.md

 - keygen/sdk
 - keygen/cli

-The SDK will be export a C API that can be used in other langages: https://golang.org/doc/go1.5#link
+The SDK could export a C API to be used in other languages: https://golang.org/doc/go1.5#link

-Use equinox as inspiration for the SDK and CLI: https://equinox.io/docs#release-tool
+Use `equinox` as inspiration for the SDK and CLI: https://equinox.io/docs#release-tool

 Create homebrew tap: https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap